 Aaliyah is an iconic R&B singer who tragically passed away in 2001.
 Despite her passing, her voice still lives on and now, her music is about to be more accessible.

 Aaliyah's rotation of tracks will finally be making its ways to digital platforms through music streaming in 2020.

-The late singers uncle and founder of native Blackground Records, Barry Hankerson, took to social media to reveal that her full discography would be published on all major streaming services.
+Prior to the statement, the late singers uncle and founder of native Blackground Records, Barry Hankerson, took to social media to reveal that her full discography would be published on all major streaming services.

 Aaliyah's music will reportedly be coming to music streaming on her what would be her 41st birthday: January 26th, 2020.

 In a tweet posted by Hankerson, he wrote "We listened, this is not a drill in honor of the great legacy of #Aaliyah,” tweeted from protected Twitter account, tagging Apple Music, Spotify, TIDAL, and Amazon Prime.

 As it stands, Aaliyah's Age Ain't Nothing but a Number debut album she released in 1994, is the only project of Aaliyah's is available to stream.